The Solune Prince

-“That’s why there are no artefacts or ruins!”
+“Is that why there are no artifacts or ruins?”

-The rest of that conversation, Chloe remembered, consisted mostly of her father trying to get back to work.
+The rest of that conversation, Chloe remembered, consisted mostly of her father trying to return to his duties.
 He had been engulfed in boarder issues and foreign relations since the kingdom’s walls had opened two years ago.